‘Your Countries Are Going to Hell’: Trump Lectures World Leaders During UN Address

 The president lashed out at European allies that recognized a Palestinian state and pressed a singular demand on Gaza: “We want all the hostages back.”
 He did not outline new steps on humanitarian aid but urged a united message to Hamas: “Release the hostages now," a comment that may have drawn his loudest applause of the speech.

-On Ukraine, Trump said he would punish Moscow economically with severe tariffs, but only if Europe first cuts off purchases of Russian oil and gas.
+On Ukraine, Trump said he would punish Moscow economically with severe tariffs, but only if Europe first cuts off purchases of Russian oil and gas, and mocking them for doing so.

 He floated “full and powerful” tariffs on Russia rather than traditional sanctions and faulted China and India for buying Russian energy.